 Before suspending the student, the principal or designee shall have an informal conference with the student and when practicable, the teacher, supervisor, or school employee who referred the student to the principal.
 At the informal conference, the student shall be informed of the reason for the disciplinary action and the evidence against him/her, and shall be given an opportunity to present their version and evidence in their defense.

 A student may be suspended without a conference if the principal or designee determines that an emergency situation exists.
 Emergency situation means a situation determined by the principal, the principal’s designee, or the superintendent, to constitute a clear and present danger to the life, safety, or health of students or school personnel.

-If a student is suspended without a conference prior to suspension, both the parent/guardian/caregiver and the student shall be notified of the student’s right to such a conference, and the student’s right to return to school for the purpose of a conference.
+If a student is suspended without a conference prior to suspension, the student, the student's parent/guardian, or if the student is a foster youth, the foster youth's educational rights holder, attorney, and county social worker, or if the student is an Indian child, the Indian child's tribal social worker and, if applicable, county social worker, shall be notified of the student’s right to such a conference, and the student’s right to return to school for the purpose of a conference.

 The conference shall be held within two school days, unless the student waives this right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.
 The conference shall then be held as soon as the student is physically able to return to school for the conference.